id-studiolab/Digital-Interfaces/assignments/03-game-controller-hw-code/code_solution.md

             print("button is released") # Print a confirmation in the serial monitor current_state = state_wait # Reset the state

-    # Sleep for a bit to make the keypress events occur at a human timescale
+         # Sleep briefly so keypress events occur at a human timescale.
-    # Skilled gamers can do ~7 button presses per second (says ChatGPT) so
+         # Skilled users can manage ~7 button presses per second, so we
-    # we sample with twice that frequency to adher to the Nyquist rate.
+         ß# sample at roughly twice that rate to satisfy the Nyquist criterion.

     time.sleep(0.07)
 ```